PrySec/PrySec/README.md

 ### And much more...

-- [x] Hardware-accelerated hex-decode function that is up to 6.8 times faster than `Convert.FromHexString()` (15.2 GB/s vs. 2.3 GB/s on Intel i9-13900K).
+- [x] Hardware-accelerated hex-decode function that is up 6.5-10 times faster than `Convert.FromHexString()` (15.2 GB/s vs. 2.3 GB/s on Intel i9-13900K, 16.5 GB/s vs. 1.6 GB/s on Apple M2 using ARM NEON/AdvSIMD).
 - [x] Unmanaged memory framework and allocation tracking - prevent memory leaks in your unmanaged code.
 - [x] Bit manipulation utilities - easily swap endianness.
 - [ ] WinAPI data types - Easy .NET to Windows type conversion.
 Do you miss your `DWORD`s, `BSTR`s and `LPCTSTR`s?
 Me neither, but if you have to use them for interop - here you go.